LeonSolisPedro/pink-angular/README.md

 # PinkAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
-This is an app for demostration purposes
+This is an app for demonstration purposes, built on Angular

 ## Development server